 We have developed proprietary charging infrastructure optimized for electric aircraft.
-Joby's Global Electric Aviation Charging System (GEACS) is designed to support the safe and efficient operation of all electric aircraft under development today, including our own quiet, emissions-free air taxi.
+Joby's Global Electric Aviation Charging System (GEACS) is designed to support the safe and efficient operations of electric aircraft, including simultaneous charging of multiple battery packs, battery conditioning for ultra-fast charging, and secure data download to address safety and cybersecurity.
 After 10 years of development, in 2023, we announced that we would open-source and share the specifications for the universal charging interface we developed, making it freely available to our industry.
-We believe this will help spur adoption of new transportation technologies and specifically, of air taxis.